ondrabus/kontent-url-slug-history-custom-element/README.md

 ## Deploying

 Netlify has made this easy.
-If you click the deploy button below, it will guide you through the process of deploying it to Netlify and leave you with a copy of the repository in your GitHub account as well.
+If you click the deploy button below, it will guide you through the process of deploying the element to Netlify and leave you with a copy of this repository in your GitHub account as well.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/ondrabus/kontent-url-slug-history-custom-element)